jan-bogaerts/mark/src/markdownCode.md

   - clear selection: if there is a reference to an editor, ask the monaco editor to clear the current selection.
   - select all: if there is a reference to an editor, ask the monaco editor to select all the text.
   - hasSelection: returns true if there is an editor and it has a non-empty selection
+  - getCurrentStyle: return the type of the currently selected line.
+This is done by checking the comparing the start of the line (after trimming) with all the possible markdown values (heading1, heading2, ..., heading6, code, quote,..)

 ### Undo service